oddbird/oddleventy/content/talks/email-course-template.md

 title: EMAIL COURSE NAME
 sub: Intriguing and beneficial course tagline goes here
 author: sondra
+extended: |
+  BIRD has helped [CLIENT NAME] with [RELEVANT PROJECT DESCRIPTION].
+[BIRD] has written and spoken at [PUBLICATION] and/or [EVENT].

+  In addition to this email course, you can hire [BIRD] for one-on-one consulting or to refactor your existing application.
 action:
   text: Subscribe to CTA
   url: /